artsy/hokusai/README.md

 1. [Python 2.x](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/)

 It's recommended that you use [`pyenv`](https://github.com/pyenv/pyenv) to install the correct version of python.
+See [this guide](https://realpython.com/intro-to-pyenv/) for working with pyenv.

 ```
 # Only if you don't already have pyenv installed